jcraigk/blog/_posts/2023-10-06-sprockets-to-shakapacker.md

   teaser: /assets/images/posts/2023-10-06-header.jpg
 ---

-This article describes the process of migrating a Ruby on Rails app from Sprockets to Shakapacker.
-You can view the entire change set on GitHub:
+This article describes the process of migrating an open source Ruby on Rails app from Sprockets to Shakapacker.
+You can view the related commits on GitHub:

 * [jcraigk/phishin - Shakapacker #323](https://github.com/jcraigk/phishin/pull/323)
 * [jcraigk/phishin - Shakapacker support #324](https://github.com/jcraigk/phishin/pull/324)